pterodactyl/documentation/daemon/installing.md

 cd /srv/daemon
 ```

-::: warning OVH Servers
+::: warning OVH/SYS Servers
-If you are using a server provided by OVH please be aware that your main drive space is probably allocated to
+If you are using a server provided by OVH or SoYouStart please be aware that your main drive space is probably allocated to
 `/home`, and not `/` by default.
 Please consider using `/home/daemon-data` for server data.
 This can be easily
 set when creating the node.
 :::